We’re all for solo travel, and we encourage everyone to try it at least once, especially women (warning: it’s addictive!).

 On a plane or train

 Transportation and waiting for transportation can be the most amazing places to meet your future travel buddies.
-You could be riding the train in India, a bus in South Africa or traveling by plane to Australia and there will always be a certain amount of travelers around you.
+You could be riding the train in India, a bus in South Africa or traveling by plane to Australia and you are guaranteed to be surrounded by other travelers like you.

 Scout the area and see if anyone stands out to you as being a solo journey enthusiast.
 Go strike up a conversation with the usual, “So, where are you from?” and let the discussion flow.